GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 |`TIMESTAMP`     |`java.time.ZonedDateTime` |
 |`ARRAY`         |Array-Variant of the corresponding Java type (e.g. `Long[]` for `ARRAY<INT64>`)|

-Note that Cloud Spanner Timestamp type stores time in UTC zone.
-Because of that timestamp value is converted to UTC on write, so when it is read, timestamp values will always be in UTC.

 Null values mapping is supported in both directions.

 See [Cloud Spanner documentation](https://cloud.google.com/spanner/docs/data-types) to learn more about Spanner types.